ch1bo/garmin-otp-authenticator/README.md

 ## Backup / Restore

 Keys are stored encrypted using Garmin's application storage on the Device.
-The keys will stay in this form on the device after de-/re-installing the App manually or via Connect IQ Store.
-Unfortunately, the application storage may not be retained between different versions of the same app!
+In the past the application storage was not retained when updating a widget to a newer version, but this seems to be no isuse anymore (since CIQ 3.0.0?).
+However, entered provider data along with secret keys are quite naturally wiped when removing or reinstalling the App.

-To overcome this, an export/import mechanism was added!
+To provide an easy way of data migration, e.g. when switching Garmin devices an export/import mechanism was added!

 ### Export keys